This article relates to Classic.

 - Ranking: Ranking is used when automanning shifts.
 The shift with the highest ranking is manned first.
 In other words, a shift with a ranking number of 50 is manned before a shift with a lower ranking number.

 - Automanning: unchecked if you do not want this shift type to be automanned.

-- Use coloured shifts: check to be able to give your shift type a colour.
+- Use colored shifts: check to be able to give your shift type a color.

 Leave periods are displayed in black by default in Quinyx.
 In addition, it is also common for unmanned shifts to be displayed in yellow.
 So, one handy tip is to select colors other than just black and yellow for displaying your shift types.

 - Advanced settings: Click the down arrow to display advanced settings.